Construction Calculator: How to Estimate Materials and Costs for Any Building Project

 Residential construction follows a predictable sequence.
 Each phase has its own materials, its own math, and its own pitfalls.

-• Foundation: Concrete volume depends on the foundation type.
+- Foundation: Concrete volume depends on the foundation type.
 A 4-inch slab needs about 1.23 cubic yards per 100 sq ft, plus footings around the perimeter.
 Basements triple the concrete because you're pouring 8-foot walls and a floor.
+If your foundation uses CMU block walls instead of poured concrete, our concrete block calculator estimates the full block, mortar, and rebar order.
+For the steel reinforcement side, our rebar calculator figures out bar quantities, weight, and cost for any slab, footing, or wall.

-• Framing: Wall studs at 16" on center work out to roughly 1 stud per linear foot of wall.
+- Framing: Wall studs at 16" on center work out to roughly 1 stud per linear foot of wall.
 Don't forget the three plates per wall (double top, single bottom) plus headers over every door and window opening.
+Our framing calculator gives you exact stud, plate, and header counts for any wall.
+If the project includes interior stairs, our stair calculator handles stringer sizing, riser/tread dimensions, and stairwell opening requirements.

-• Roofing: Roof area equals the footprint multiplied by a pitch factor (a 4/12 pitch adds about 12%).
+- Roofing: Roof area equals the footprint multiplied by a pitch factor (a 4/12 pitch adds about 12%).
 Three bundles of shingles cover one roofing square (100 sq ft).
+For the structural lumber underneath the sheathing, our rafter calculator sizes rafters, calculates cut angles, and estimates board counts based on span and pitch.

-If you need detailed calculations for just one of these phases, try our cubic yard calculator for foundation concrete or our square footage calculator to nail down room dimensions before estimating materials.
+If you need detailed calculations for just one of these phases, try our concrete calculator for foundation yardage and bag counts, our concrete slab calculator for flatwork with reinforcement and gravel estimates, our cubic yard calculator for bulk material volumes, or our square footage calculator to nail down room dimensions before estimating materials.

 Worked Example: 2,000 Sq Ft Ranch Home